boppreh/keyboard/README.md

 - Global event hook (captures keys regardless of focus).
 - Simulates key presses.
-- Complex hotkey support (e.g. `Ctrl+Shift+A` followed by `Alt+Space`) with controllable timeout.
+- Complex hotkey support (e.g. `Ctrl+Shift+M, Ctrl+Space`) with controllable timeout.
-- Maps keys as they actually are in your layout, with full internationalization support ('Ctrl+ç').
+- Maps keys as they actually are in your layout, with full internationalization support (e.g. `Ctrl+ç`).
 - Events automatically captured in separate thread, doesn't block main program.
 - Pure Python, no C modules to be compiled.
 - Zero dependencies.
-Trivial to install and deploy.
+Trivial to install and deploy, just copy the files.
-- Works with Windows and Linux (if you have a Mac, pull requests are welcome).
+- Works with Windows and Linux (if you have a Mac, pull requests are welcome, Linux requires root).
 - Python 2 and Python 3.
 - Tested and documented.
-- Doesn't break accented dead keys (I'm looking at you, pyHook)
+- Doesn't break accented dead keys (I'm looking at you, pyHook).
+- Captures events on all keyboards available.
 - Mouse support coming soon.

 Example: